chgraham04/Business-GUI-App/README.md

 ## Overview

-**TPC App** is a user-friendly inventory and payroll management system with a modern Python Tkinter GUI.
-It helps small businesses track ice cream and gelato flavors, place and review vendor orders, and manage employee payroll in a centralized, efficient way.
+This app is a user-friendly inventory and payroll management system with a modern Python Tkinter GUI.
+It helps a small business place and review  orders from various vendors, track specific items from vendors, and manage employee payroll in a centralized, efficient way.

 ---